 About the project

-The Ball Creek Project is located in British Columbia’s prolific Golden Triangle eight kilometres west of Highway 37 and the 287 kV Northwest Transmission Line The 524 square kilometre claim block covers three porphyry belts, four porphyry epicenters, several epithermal gold-silver prospects and a volcanogenic massive sulphide (VMS) prospect.
-Ball Creek is currently under an earn-in agreement with Golden Ridge Resources Ltd., who completed two diamond drill holes and collected over 4,000 talus and soil samples in 2019.
+The Ball Creek Project is located in British Columbia’s prolific Golden Triangle eight kilometres west of Highway 37 and the 287 kV Northwest Transmission Line.
+The 524 square kilometre claim block covers three porphyry belts, four porphyry epicenters, several epithermal gold-silver prospects and a volcanogenic massive sulphide (VMS) prospect.
+Ball Creek's latest earn-in agreement with Golden Ridge Resources Ltd. saw completion of two diamond drill holes and collection of over 4,000 talus and soil samples in 2019.
 Results from that work include the identification of a new porphyry copper prospect on the western side of the claim block near Teck and Copper Fox’s Schaft Creek deposit.

 Features of the Ball Creek project include: